openyurtio/openyurt.io/versioned_docs/version-v0.6.0/user-manuals/network/edge-ingress.md

 If you want to access the service provided by pool01:

 1).
-Create the ingress rule yaml file: (for example: ingress-myapp.yaml)
+Create the ingress rule yaml file:

       apiVersion: extensions/v1beta1
       kind: Ingress